MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

  nor a profesional developer.*

 -
-    | Substance config uses the wrong Rec.709 display encoding.
+    Substance OCIO config
-    | (see `the rec709 transfer-function issue`_)

     -
-    Substance config miss simple P3 colorspaces while it offers a Rec2020 one (who would use it ??)
+      uses the wrong Rec.709 display encoding. (see `the rec709 transfer-function issue`_)

     -
-    | Substance config ``displays`` key is not properly built.
-    | (see `substance-config-displays-fixed`_ )
+      miss simple P3 colorspaces while it offers a Rec2020 one (who would use it ??)

     -
+       ``displays`` key is not properly built. (see `substance-config-displays-fixed`_ )

+    -
-    The Substance config could overall, benefits from using OCIO v2 features.
+       could overall, benefits from using OCIO v2 features.

 -
     | :strike:`OCIO roles are not supported, as such default configuration for